Vivek-04022001/documentation/coredev/plips.md

 In general, anything that changes the API of Plone in the backend or the user interface (UI) on the front end should be filed as a PLIP.
 When in doubt, submit it as a PLIP.
 The Framework Team is eager to reduce its own workload and will reclassify it for you.
-If the change you are proposing is not in the scope of a PLIP, a GitHub pull request or issue is the right format.
+If the change you are proposing isn't in the scope of a PLIP, a GitHub pull request or issue is the right format.
 The key point here is that each change must be documented, allowing it to be tracked and understood.